Skip to Content

 Of all the Cabo San Lucas swimming beaches, this is one you might want to consider for a chill place to relax.
 (It’s much calmer than Medano.)

-Bring what you need to be comfortable though.
+Bring what you need to be comfortable (shade umbrella, snacks, etc.).
 There aren’t any facilities on Cannery Beach – no beach clubs or palapas for shade.

 Swimming beaches in Los Cabos along the Corridor